aerial shot of a town and lake needing protection from environmental issues

 People who live in areas with high levels of air pollution are 20% more likely to die of lung cancer — even if they’ve never picked up a cigarette in their lives.
 We dump millions of pounds of garbage and trillions of gallons of untreated sewage and stormwater into the oceans and rivers every single year.

 Additionally, over one million animals die annually after eating or getting themselves tangled in litter.
 While marine animals are the most common victims, birds also consume trash that ends up swelling in their stomachs and killing them.
 Scientists have also found them building their nests out of fishing line that fatally injures their young.
 Bigger fauna have also been discovered with their heads trapped in cans, buckets and plastic containers.
-Recent studies into microplastic have also shown how they travel up the food chain.
+Recent studies into microplastics have also shown how they travel up the food chain.

 In order to see restored air, water, and soil, it’s essential to recover from pollution.
 By caring for the ecosystems, making sustainable choices and limiting the number of resources used, there is potential for recovery from pollution.